 Mix oats with almonds in a bowl.
 Preheat oven to 325 F. Line large baking sheet with parchment paper.
 Lay to one side.

-Mix together remaining ingredients in another bowl, whisking to combine until smooth.
+Mix together remaining ingredients in another bowl (except coconut flakes), whisking to combine until smooth.
 Pour over oat/almond mixture.
 Stir well to combine.